 Natural River Rocks are a creative sensory bin filler.
 Use them in bug sensory bins, proprioceptive play, and more.

-Are you looking for more information on Sensory Processing or any of the body’s sensory systems and how they affect functional skills and behavior?
-This book, Sensory Processing 101, will explain it all.
+Are you looking for more information on Sensory Processing, creating a sensory diet, or understanding the body’s sensory systems and how they affect functional skills and behavior?
+This book, The Sensory Lifestyle Handbook, will explain it all.
 Activities and Resources are included.
 Get it today and never struggle to understand or explain Sensory Integration again.
 Shop HERE.